awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

   --db-cluster-identifier cluster_id
 ```

  The following shows some sample output from a `describe-db-cluster-endpoints` command\.
 The `EndpointType` of `WRITER` or `READER` denotes the built\-in read\-write and read\-only endpoints for the cluster\.
 The `EndpointType` of `CUSTOM` denotes endpoints that you create and choose the associated DB instances\.
 One of the endpoints has a non\-empty `StaticMembers` field, denoting that it is associated with a precise set of DB instances\.
 The other endpoint has a non\-empty `ExcludedMembers` field, denoting that the endpoint is associated with all DB instances *other than* the ones listed under `ExcludedMembers`\.
-This second kind of custom endpoint grows to accomodate new instances as you add them to the cluster\.
+This second kind of custom endpoint grows to accommodate new instances as you add them to the cluster\.

 ```
 {